IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 Deployed project running at quote-backend-insurance-quote.cp4apps-workshop-prop-5290c8c8e5797924dc1ad5d1b85b37c0-0001.us-east.containers.appdomain.cloud
 ```

+> **NOTE**: If the deployment times out, see the section [Pushing to the OpenShift registry times out](../admin-guide/README.md#pushing-to-the-openshift-registry-times-out) in the Admin Guide.
 > **NOTE**: Running `appsody deploy` will install the [appsody operator](https://github.com/appsody/appsody-operator) on the *Default* namespace of the cluster.

 After the deployment completes, you can test the service using curl.
 The deployment should complete with something like: